Dan Dare: Vehicles

 Spacecraft of various designs were presented as the product of inhabitants of various planets.
 The vehicle most identified with Dan was the winged Anastasia.
 Designed by Sondar, it employed both Venusian and Earth space drives.
 In 1960, an alien ship was adopted and renamed the Zylbat.
 There was also an experimental time-travelling ship called Tempus Frangit (Latin: it breaks time or time breaks).

 There were land and air vehicles – in the first stories, cars conform to styling of the time, while some flying machines were based on the design of helicopters of the mid-twentieth century.
 Also of note was Lex O'Malley's ship, the Poseidon, a versatile craft that could operate as a jetfoil as well as a submarine.

 London Transport used overhead monorails and helibuses in early stories.
 Ground transport cars were also drawn with gyroscopes and single wheels.

 Venusian vehicles were depicted as being technologically more advanced than those of Earth.
 South of the Flamebelt the Therons had applied their technology to peaceful agricultural purposes including dedicated agricultural land and flying machines.
 North of the Flamebelt the Treens perfected low friction/low energy consumption means of transport including vacuum tube transport (Electrosenders) for long distance travel.

 Spaceports

-There is evidence that the Spacefleet spaceport on Earth is west of Formby in Lancashire on a semicircle of land built into the Irish Sea by landfill.
+There is evidence that the Spacefleet spaceport on Earth is west of Formby in Lancashire on a semicircle of land built into the Irish Sea by land reclamation.